Phone (972) 596-5501

 More About StandOut Keynote Speaker Connie Podesta

-Connie Podesta is a game-changing, idea-generating ball of fire whose rare blend of humor, substance, style and personality have made her one of the most memorable, in-demand speakers in the world today.
+Hall of Fame Keynote Speaker and Author Connie Podesta.
+One of the most in-demand business speakers in the industry.
+She is a game-changing, revenue -building, idea-generating ball of fire whose rare blend of humor, substance, and style have made her one of the most in-demand speakers in the world today.
 25 years.Two million people.
 1000 organizations.
 Hall of Fame speaker.
 Award-winning author.
 Seven books.
 Former Radio/TV personality.
-Comedienne.
-Human Relations Expert.
 Therapist for 30 years.
-Topics on sales, leadership, change, life balance and success.
-And (what we all probably could use now and then)…a Comedienne.
+Expert on the psychology of sales, leadership, change, life balance and getting your act together!
+Plus (what we all probably could use in today’s crazy world )…a Comedienne.
 To learn more about Connie and what she can do for your team visit her site www.conniepodesta.com or find her on Facebook at www.facebook.com/Connie.Speaks -- she’s fun to follow!

 sidebar-shop-books